Construction Skills Network forecasts 2018-2022 - South West

-Construction output in the South West is projected to grow at an annual average rate of 3.1% in the five years to 2021, the second fastest rate after Wales.
-The region will benefit from new nuclear build over the forecast period.
-The annual average employment growth is predicted to be 0.7%, slightly higher than the UK rate of 0.6%.
+Construction output in the South West is projected to grow at an annual average rate of 2% in the five years to 2022.
+This compares favourably to projected growth of 1.3% at the UK level.
+The region will continue to benefit from new nuclear build over the forecast period.
+The annual average employment growth is predicted to be 1%, slightly higher than the UK rate of 0.5%.

 What does this mean for construction jobs?